golemfactory/golem-docs/src/pages/docs/creators/javascript/guides/error-handling.md

 By default, the SDK takes over handling `SIGINT` (`Ctrl+C`), `SIGTERM`, `SIGBREAK` and `SIGHUP` signals.
 When a signal is received, the SDK will try to gracefully shut down the executor.

+{% alert level="info" %}
-> **Note:** During that time, the TaskExecutor will likely log warnings and errors about activities being interrupted.
-> This is normal behaviour.
+During that time, the TaskExecutor will likely log warnings and errors about activities being interrupted.
+This is normal behaviour.
+{% /alert %}

 If you want to handle signals yourself, you can disable the default behaviour by setting the `skipProcessSignals` option to `false` when creating the executor.
 If you do so, you will be responsible for shutting down the executor when a termination signal is received.